Microgreen Cultivation: An Industrial Opportunity for Precision and Profitability

 Introduction: Why Microgreen Cultivation Demands Industrial Precision

-Microgreens have evolved from a niche culinary garnish to a high-value agricultural product supplying hotels, food processors, pharmaceutical companies, and health-focused brands.
-However, while demand is rising, most microgreen operations struggle with inconsistent yield, microbial contamination, energy inefficiency, and scalability limitations.
+Microgreens have evolved from a niche culinary garnish to a high-value agricultural product.
+They supply hotels, food processors, pharmaceutical companies, and health-focused brands.
+However, while demand is rising, many microgreen operations struggle with inconsistent yield, microbial contamination, energy inefficiency, and scalability limitations.

 What Is Microgreen Cultivation?